pixeljammed/CollisionSounds/README.md

 ## Credits
 - Valve Software: for the Source engine sound effects.
 - https://github.com/sourcesounds.
-- Some random code I found on the toolbox which was terrible and sucked + I refactored.
+- Some random code I found on the toolbox which was terrible and sucked + I rewrote.
 - Me: For being a handsome programmer.